 1Q84 by Haruki Murakami

-My favourite novel of his is the 925-pages-long 1Q84.
-Briefly, it’s a story about an assassin and a novelist who both find themselves in a world with two moons and with “little people”.
+My favourite novel of his is the 925-pages-long “1Q84.”
+Briefly, it’s a story about an assassin and a novelist who both find themselves in a world with two moons and “little people.”
 And there’s a religious cult somewhere.
 While the plot is a huge draw (there’s mystery, conspiracy, surrealism, romance), what I really love about this book are the characters, all so well-developed with complex histories and presents, and with honest, deep and beautiful connections with one another.

 Confessions of a Yakuza by Junichi Saga

 The Japanese book is about Ijichi’s life experiences: his love affairs, receiving treatment for syphilis back when modern procedures weren’t available yet (I cringed just reading about it), his military service in occupied Korea, joining a yakuza gang, becoming a yakuza boss, his time served in prison, his experiences during and after WWII, and more.
-He has a fascinating tale from a captivating era (early 1900s) and it’s interesting to learn about Japan in those days.
+He has a fascinating tale from start to finish.

 Outrage (2010)